microsoft/nni/examples/trials/efficientnet/README.md

 ## Instructions

+1. Set your working directory here in this directory.
-1. Run `git clone https://github.com/ultmaster/EfficientNet-PyTorch` to clone this modified version of [EfficientNet-PyTorch](https://github.com/lukemelas/EfficientNet-PyTorch).
+2. Run `git clone https://github.com/ultmaster/EfficientNet-PyTorch` to clone this modified version of [EfficientNet-PyTorch](https://github.com/lukemelas/EfficientNet-PyTorch).
 The modifications were done to adhere to the original [Tensorflow version](https://github.com/tensorflow/tpu/tree/master/models/official/efficientnet) as close as possible (including EMA, label smoothing and etc.); also added are the part which gets parameters from tuner and reports intermediate/final results.
 Clone it into `EfficientNet-PyTorch`; the files like `main.py`, `train_imagenet.sh` will appear inside, as specified in the configuration files.
-2. Run `nnictl create --config config_lr.yml` in case of transfer learning; or `nnictl create --config config_net.yml` to find the best EfficientNet-B1.
+3. Run `nnictl create --config config_lr.yml` in case of transfer learning; or `nnictl create --config config_net.yml` to find the best EfficientNet-B1.
 Adjust the training service (PAI/local/remote), batch size in the config files according to the environment.

 For training on ImageNet, read `EfficientNet-PyTorch/train_imagenet.sh`.
 Download ImageNet beforehand and extract it adhering to [PyTorch format](https://pytorch.org/docs/stable/torchvision/datasets.html#imagenet) and then replace `/mnt/data/imagenet` in with the location of the ImageNet storage.
 This file should also be a good example to follow for mounting ImageNet into the container on OpenPAI.